the-chosen-wan/genai/README.md

    - Set `SOLUTION_ID_IN_CSV` as Your Solution ID in the existing data.
 If it doesn't exist, input `-1`.

 2. **Problem Statement**:
-   - Set the string variable `Prob` with the problem statement.
+   - Set the string variable `prob` with the problem statement.

 3. **Your Solution**:
-   - Set the string variable `Sol` with your solution.
+   - Set the string variable `sol` with your solution.

 #### Instructions Details